vicduar/createREADME/README.md

  This project is licensed under the MIT license.

   ## Testing
   Although this project does not specifically list which testing package to install, I will assume that any, such as Jest, may be chosen.
-To do this, the command "npm i jest -D" would be entered into the terminal, followed by "npm run test".
+To do this the package.JSON file would need to be revised to identify the test as"jest".
+The command "npm i jest -D" would then be entered into the terminal, followed by "npm run test".
+Alternatively, included within the file index.js a "catch" function has been included that will serve to notify the user/developer of any issues with the code.

   ## Questions
   If you have any questions, you can email me at vicduar@gmail.com.
 If you want to see more of my work you can visit my Github at [vicduar](https://github.com/vicduar)